1930s George Cattle Complex

 The Davises’ daughter, Mary Elizabeth, affectionately known as “Mamie”, was the last of the family line to inherit the land.
 In 1896, she married Albert P. George, a boy raised by her grandfather.
 The young couple chose to go back to the original family homestead to build their life together in the shade of a large oak tree rumored to have been planted by Nancy Jones at the beginning of the family history.
 As the world rapidly changed around them, the Georges became respected within the community for their deep generosity as well as for their business acumen.
 At the dawn of the modern beef industry, A.P. created multiple business partnerships ranging from local ranchers to ties with the renowned King Ranch.
 A humble and gracious woman, Mamie settled deep within the community and rolled up her sleeves to offer help to anyone who needed it.
 The Georges were beloved for their hospitality and concern for their neighbors.

 The discovery of oil on the Ranch in the 1920s changed the fortunes of the family and the community forever.
-The George’s son and only child died while just a toddler and their beloved niece and presumed heir Mary died tragically when she was a young woman.
+The George’s son and only child died while just a toddler and their beloved cousin and presumed heir Mary died tragically when she was a young woman.
 With no living heirs and a considerable estate, the Georges established The George Foundation to ensure that their wealth would continue to benefit communities across the county into the foreseeable future.
 This charitable Foundation still exists and gives back today and helps bring you the story of the remarkable family who loved, grieved, rejoiced and lived on this enduring stretch of Texas prairie.